-Persons not interested in accumulating credits may audit courses by completing all admissions requirements.
+Persons not interested in accumulating credits may audit courses by completing all admissions requirements with the exception of the Scholastic Aptitude Test.
 Fees for auditing are the same as for credit courses.
 No credit is granted when the course is completed, nor can any credit be given at a future date.